Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/4-sign-in-hybrid/README.md

 ```

-Next, generate an auth code url and navigate the user:
+Begin by generating an authorization code URL and redirect the app to it:

 ```javascript
  const authCodeUrlParameters = {